cake-contrib/Cake.ArgumentBinder/README.md

 Error: One or more errors occurred.
         Value specified in argument 'num_to_keep' is less than the minimum value of '0'.
 ```

+You can also specify the source of the argument by setting the "ArgumentSource" property.
+There are four options:
+* CommandLine (default) - The value comes from a command-line argument.
+* EnvironmentVariable - The value comes from an environment variable.
+* CommandLineThenEnvironmentVariable - The value first comes from the command-line, but falls back to an environment variable
+                                       if a command-line argument of the given name is not specified.
+* EnvironmentVariableThenCommandLine - The value first comes from an environment variable, but falls back to the command line
+                                       if an environment variable of the given name is not specified.

 Best Practices
 --------